OpenDocument text document magic bytes (.odt)

 What is a .odt file?

-A .odt file is a OpenDocument text document file.
+A .odt file is an OpenDocument text document.
 OpenDocument Text (ODT) is a word-processing file format defined and maintained by OASIS as part of the OpenDocument standard.
 It is used for letters, reports, manuals, and other editable text documents in applications such as LibreOffice, Apache OpenOffice, and compatible office suites.
 The format is generally safe, though documents may contain embedded objects, macros in associated suites, or links, so files from untrusted sources should still be reviewed carefully.

 What are the magic bytes for .odt files?

-The magic bytes for OpenDocument text document files are 50 4B 03 04 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for OpenDocument text document (.odt) files are 50 4B 03 04 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .odt file?